Jhanbury/PersonalSite/README.md

-# PersonalSite
+# Johns Personal Site

+## What is this Repo?

-This repo contains the source code for my personal site
+This repo contains the entire source code I have developed for my Personal site

-This is currently in development
-Updates goals and tasks can be found in the issues and projects tabs.

-For the overall architecture and decisions please check out the following [Wiki page](https://github.com/Jhanbury/PersonalSite/wiki/Site-Architecture)
+I began the design and development of the site in February 2019.

+## Installation

+To be Completed

+##  Publishing

+To be Completed